efarish/portfolio/aws/sam_lambda_s3/README.md

 A directory called `.aws-sam` will be created.

+NOTE: The app.py file in the `upload` directory loads properties from a `.env` file.
+For some reason, the `sam build` command is not including this file.
+I had to manually move the `.env` file to the `build` directory.
+I have not yet figured out how to fix this.

 ### Build The Application

 To deploy the application, run the PowerShell command below.